AmitKumarDas/curated-tech/go/req-in-the-wild.md

     - Sometimes versioning may be required as types in these parameters.
       - e.g. v1.NodeAddress
       - e.g. v1.PersistentVolume
+    - Does all these mean sacrificing simplicity ?
+      - How have the language designers implemented the same ?
   - Some structs represent generic entity e.g. Metrics
     - Will `MetricOptions` be a better name ?
   - Some structs are aggregation of common properties e.g. Attributes